 This is a good two-year step for students who have previously attained a degree in any given field, and have experience in tertiary level learning.

-After, you can apply for entry into any of the three professional accounting bodies' schools that regulate and accredit the accounting industry in Australia, and will leave you with a complete knowledge in the field.
+After, you can apply for entry into any of the three professional accounting bodies' schools that regulate and accredit the accounting industry in Australia, and this will leave you with complete knowledge in the field.

 Let's look into two of the professional accounting bodies where you would continue your training to develop your accounting skills, it's another step but now you're nearly fully qualified!